R

 Dan Foreman

-Dan Foreman: Idaho Republican Incumbent Senator for District 6
+Dan Foreman: Idaho Republican Incumbent for Senate District 6

-Dan Foreman is a Republican incumbent running for re-election to the Idaho State Senate in District 6, which covers parts of Latah and Nez Perce counties in northern Idaho.
-Foreman lives in Viola and is seeking his third Senate term in the May 19, 2026 Republican primary, where he faces challenges from Robert Blair and Representative Lori McCann.
-He has served in District 6 since December 2022 and previously represented District 5 from 2016 to 2018.
+Dan Foreman is a Republican member of the Idaho State Senate representing District 6, which covers parts of Latah and Nez Perce counties in northern Idaho.
+Foreman lives in Viola and is seeking re-election in the May 19, 2026 Republican primary.
+He faces two Republican challengers, Robert Blair and Rep. Lori McCann.
+Foreman has served in District 6 since December 2022 and previously represented District 5 from 2016 to 2018.

 Background